-Community Service Committee
+Community Services Committee

-Disability Service Committee
+Disability Services Committee

-International Service Committee
+International Services Committee

 The ISC committee manages grant requests and projects that have an international impact.
 The committee also works with the Engineers Without Borders-UT Chapter; stays connected with our club’s district 6600 through MESA (Medical Equipment Supplies Abroad) and most recently spearheaded a furniture drive that assists international students at UT with their move into our community.
 As part of our Club’s Centennial Projects, the ISC has adopted three rural villages in Honduras and has committed to long-term development in this area.
 The ISC holds 4-5 meetings per year.
-Using the worldwide Rotary resources this committee involves every member in advancing International understanding, goodwill, and peace.
+Using the worldwide Rotary resources, this committee involves every member in advancing the International understanding, goodwill, and peace.

-Youth Service Committee
+Youth Services Committee

 The Youth Services Committee members have an opportunity to experience and manage multiple grant requests that impact the youth in our immediate area.
 Past Youth Service grant requests have come from Claire’s Day, Toledo School for the Arts, Early Childhood Development, and more.
 This committee will manage grant requests during each of the grant cycles, participate in site visits and make recommendations to the committee for projects they feel will have the greatest impact.
 The committee discovers the problems challenging young people, cooperates with existing social service agencies, and establishes help with new organizations when needed.